 Two days later she apparently went back to the hospital, and after receiving Terbutaline once again, she was discharged.
 She was informed that her condition would be reviewed the following week at a high-risk meeting.
 She contends her condition did not improve, and when she went back on June 3, she was informed that a c-section would be performed.
 Her baby was then born with several injuries and suffering severe cerebral palsy.

 The lawsuit claims hospital negligence in allowing midwives and nurses to handle such a high-risk case without allowing the patient to consult with a physician.
 Also, on three different occasions, they allegedly failed to admit her to the hospital for proper monitoring of her condition.
 Any Texas person who has suffered similar circumstances of medical negligence may file a medical malpractice lawsuit.
+Our Houston medical malpractice law firm is here to help.
 Documented claims for damage recovery may include past and future medical expenses along with lifelong care of the child born with cerebral palsy.
 Emotional trauma of both mother and child may also form part of the claim.

 Source: wvrecord.com, “Mother, child sue Berkeley Medical Center for malpractice“, Kyla Asbury, Dec.
 15, 2015